sparkflows/sparkflows-docs/docs/tutorials/time-series/Anamoly-Detection.rst

-Anomaly Detection for IOT Devices
+Anomaly Detection for IoT Devices
 =================================